Less is more: Probabilistic reduction is best explained by small-scale predictability measures: Study 3: Examining probabilistic reduction in smaller and diverse dialect corpora

-It is important to level the playing field so that LLM probabilities can capture dialect-specific variability in a low-data training regime, particularly since n-gram models trained over a specific corpus necessarily capture variability intrinsic to a dialect. \citet{vskrjanec2026language} showed that fine-tuning language models (rather than training a small-scale neural language model from scratch) provides one means to capture the knowledge of a person's specific linguistic experience to explain what they will find difficult to process (or produce).
+It is important to level the playing field so that LLM probabilities can capture dialect-specific variability in a low-data training regime, particularly since n-gram models estimated over a specific corpus necessarily capture variability intrinsic to a dialect. \citet{vskrjanec2026language} showed that fine-tuning language models provides one means to capture the knowledge of a person's specific linguistic experience to explain what they will find difficult to process (or produce) as an alternative to training a small-scale neural language model from scratch.
 Thus, our experiments in this section compare fine-tuned language models against n-gram models of words' forward and backward predictability.